Skip to main content

 The table below provides a general guide to relevant criteria.
 You should get your own legal advice if you think your proposed activity is affected by sanctions and may meet the criteria for a permit.
 Go to Sanctions Permits for information on permits, including how to apply.

-The Foreign Minister may need to notify or receive the approval of the UNSC before granting a sanctions permit.
-Where required, the Australian Sanctions Office will assist the Foreign Minister to notify or seek approval from the UNSC as part of the permit application process.
+The Minister for Foreign Affairs may need to notify or receive the approval of the UNSC Committee established under resolution 1988 before granting a sanctions permit.
+Where required, the Australian Sanctions Office will assist the Minister for Foreign Affairs to notify or seek approval from the Committee as part of the permit application process.

 Measure Criteria Reference

-Providing technical, financial or other assistance, or training The Minister may not grant a permit for the provision of technical, financial or other assistance, or training, to The Taliban, or to a designated person or to a person or entity designated for the purposes of The Taliban sanctions regime.
-Regulations 3,6, and 8 of the Charter of the United Nations (Sanctions – The Taliban) 2013
+Restrictions on providing certain services The Minister may not grant a permit for the provision of technical advice, assistance or training related to military activities to the Taliban, or to another designated person or to a person or entity designated for the purposes of the Taliban sanctions regime.
+Regulations 3,6, and 8 of the Charter of the United Nations (Sanctions – The Taliban) Regulation 2013

 Restrictions on providing assets to designated persons or entities